turtledb/cloudbees-api-client/README.md

     TokenRequest tokenRequest = new TokenRequest().withNote("My monitoring app", "https://mymonitoring.example.org")
                                                   .withAccount("acme")
                                                   .withScopes("https://api.cloudbees.com/v2/users/user");

     OauthToken token = oac.createToken(tokenRequest);

 Generate access_token using OAuth app's clientId and clientSecret

     BeesClient bc = new BeesClient(clientId, clientSecret);

     TokenRequest tokenRequest = new TokenRequest().withScopes("https://api.cloudbees.com/v2/users/user");
     OauthToken token = oac.createOAuthClientToken(tokenRequest);

     //This will generate refresh_token along with access_token tokenRequest.withGenerateRequestToken(true)

+Validate Token

+When your app receeves OAuth token, first you need to parse it and then validate it.
+Validation could mean checking for OAuth scope your application is expecting.
+You can also check to see which user or account this token was granted to by inspecting (see OauthToken class)

+            BeesClient bees = new BeesClient(clientId, clientSecret);
+            OauthClient oauthClient = bees.getOauthClient();

+            //parse Bearer token
+            String token = oauthClient.parseAuthorizationHeader(request.getHeaderValue("Authorization"));

+            //Although not recommended but OAuth token is passed as request parameter as well
+            //Parse access_token query param using JAX-RS Jersey library request.getQueryParameters().getFirst("access_token");

+            OauthToken oauthToken = oauthClient.validateToken(token, scope);

 See [the javadoc](cloudbees-api-client/blob/master/cloudbees-api-client/src/main/java/com/cloudbees/api/oauth/OauthClient.java) of `OauthClient` for more about all the operations that are exposed.